-GRADE LEVEL: 8-12, may be repeated for credit PREREQUISITE: Beginning Piano or equivalent
+GRADE LEVEL: 8-12, may be repeated for credit PREREQUISITE: Beginning Piano or equivalent HIGH SCHOOL CREDIT: (grades 9-12 only) Fine Arts, Elective

 MCAA Vocal Music Program

 The mission of the Marysville Charter Academy for the Arts Choral Program is to share our passion and dedication to vocal music with our school and community.
 We are committed to excellence and uniqueness in the art of choral music performances.
 We strive to integrate other art forms in our presentations in order to foster enjoyment for our school and community.